rails/rails/guides/source/association_basics.md

 ### The `has_many :through` Association

-A `has_many :through` association is often used to set up a many-to-many connection with another model.
+A [`has_many :through`][`has_many`] association is often used to set up a many-to-many connection with another model.
 This association indicates that the declaring model can be matched with zero or more instances of another model by proceeding _through_ a third model.
 For example, consider a medical practice where patients make appointments to see physicians.
 The relevant association declarations could look like this:

 ```ruby
 class Physician < ApplicationRecord